cybnity/foundation/implementations-line/framework/immutable/README.md

 Presentation of the transversal framework components regarding architecture components respecting the immutability design patterns.

 # DESIGN VIEW
-Several structural patterns are supporting the immutability and are reusable (e.g by inheritance) for coding of sofwtare elements (e.g aggregate, value objects).
+Several structural patterns are supporting the immutability and are reusable (e.g by inheritance) for coding of software elements (e.g aggregate, value objects).

 |Class Type|Motivation|
 | :-- | :-- |